How to Buy a Home If You Don't Qualify For a Mortgage

 Borrow From Your Insurance Policy

-Permanent life insurance allows policyholders to borrow against the cash value of the policy.
+Permanent life insurance allows policyholders to borrow against the policy's cash value.

 This is a great way to finance a home because the loan doesn't have to be paid back.